SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "I do," Fluttershy said.

-Rarity replied, "You need to channel you love into asking her out, use it as your determination to ask her out."
+Rarity replied, "You need to channel your love into asking her out, use it as your determination to ask her out."

 Fluttershy said, "I'll try, Rarity."

-After a moment of silence Fluttershy asked, "How about you?"
+After a moment of silence, Fluttershy asked, "How about you?"

 "Beg your pardon?"
 Rarity asked.